 Environmental monitoring began in 1986 and has continued to the present with ten groundwater monitoring wells.
 Several rounds of soil sampling have occurred, and soil vapor and indoor air pollution were monitored at the single-family residence in 2018.
-Contaminants of concern at this location include benzene, diesel, gasoline, lead, methane, other petroleum, toluene, xylene, ethylbenzene, and naphthalene (only the bolded contaminants are assessed in this report, the other contaminants of concern at this location are noted for information only).
+Contaminants of concern at this location include benzene, diesel, gasoline, lead, methane, other petroleum, toluene, xylene, ethylbenzene, and naphthalene (the bolded contaminants are assessed in this report).
 Multiple remediation actions have been implemented, including aeration of the soil, groundwater pump and treat, oxygen injections, hydrogen peroxide injections, and groundwater batch extractions.
 Additional corrective actions are warranted and are presented in a Corrective Action Plan dated August 19, 2019, including the installation of vapor mitigation measures for the single-family residence.